Kode-n-Rolla/hacking_time/README.md

 		   <p> This is one of many powerful tools for creating an offline wordlist.
 With crunch, you can specify numerous options, including min, max, and options.
 The following example creates a wordlist containing all possible combinations of 3 characters, including 1-5 and qwerty.
 You can use the -o argument to save. <p>Example: <pre><code> crunch 3 3 12345qwerty -o cranch.txt </code></pre>
 		<li><h3><a href='https://github.com/therodri2/username_generator'> Username generator </h3>
 			<p> Could help create a list with most of the possible combinations if we have a first name and last name.
 Use git clone and <p> <pre><code> python3 username_generator.py -h </code></pre> shows the tool's help message and optional arguments.
+		<li><h3><a href='https://github.com/digininja/CeWL'> Cewl </a></h3>
+			Cewl can be used to effectively crawl a website and extract strings or keywords.
+Cewl is a powerful tool to generate a wordlist specific to a given company or target.
+Consider the following example below:
+			<pre><code> cewl -w list.txt -d 5 -m 5 http://target_site.com </code></pre>
+			<p> -w will write the contents to a file, here is list.txt.
+			<p> -m 5 gathers strings (words) that are 5 characters or more
+			<p> -d 5 is the depth level of web crawling/spidering (default 2)
+			<p> http://target_site.com is the URL that will be used
+			<p> As a result, now have a decently sized wordlist based on relevant words for the specific enterprise, like names, locations, and a lot of their business lingo.
+Similarly, the wordlist that was created could be used to fuzz for usernames.
 	</ol>

 </body>